plutolove/llvm-project/libc/docs/index.rst

 =================

 The libc is written to be ABI independent.
-Interfaces are generated using headergen, so supporting arbitrary ABIs is possible.
+Interfaces are generated using LLVM's tablegen, so supporting arbitrary ABIs is possible.
 In it's initial stages there is no ABI stability in any form.

 .. toctree::